-Create a new atomic array of Arity atomics.
+Create a new array of Arity number of atomics.
+All atomics in the array are initially set to zero.

 Argument Opts is a list of the following possible options:

 '''

 {signed, boolean()}

 '''

 Indicate if the elements of the array will be treated as signed or unsigned integers.
 Default is true (signed).